Easy Sourdough Cornbread

 • Add wet ingredients.
 Add the milk, oil, sourdough starter, and egg to the bowl with the cornmeal mixture.
 Stir to combine.

 • Bake.
-Transfer the batter to the prepared 8×8 pan and bake at 400 degrees F for 20-22 minutes.
+Pour the batter into the prepared 8×8 pan and bake at 400℉ for 20-22 minutes.
 To check doneness, insert a toothpick into the center of the cornbread.
 If it comes out clean, remove it from the oven.

 • Brush with butter (optional).
 Brush the top of the cornbread with melted butter.